- Your mind resists The Eternal Oath!

 “AI, what’s the status of the analysis of the foreign data interface?”
 He asked.

-The AI displayed a data sheet.
+<Progress is at 56% and is stalled, displaying data.> The AI displayed a data sheet.
 He perused it for a long time.

 He wasn’t really pressed for time either.
 The time compression protocol used by this virtual environment accelerated his thinking speed greatly.